Coders-HQ/CodersHQ/docs/src/intro.md

 [![Black code style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-The Wiki
+The Docs
 --------

-Have a look at the [wiki](https://github.com/Coders-HQ/CodersHQ/wiki), we document everything over there.
-We plan to migrate from the wiki to something more established, like readthedocs, once we have enough material to work with.
+Have a look at the [docs](https://coders-hq.github.io/CodersHQ/), we document everything over there.
+We plan to migrate from the docs to something more established, like readthedocs, once we have enough material to work with.